prabhu/howblock/Readme.md

-# Adblock detection - How they work
+# Adblock detection - How they work?

 ## Why?
 For fun and learning.